A bit about us

 What's happening now

-Renee has spent several years in Africa helping produce literacy materials for the same group Rachelle worked with.
-She spent two years working as a chef at a New Tribes Mission training center in England.
-She has served as food service manager at a Michigan Bible Camp, and is currently working in the finance department at a bank in Michigan.
+Renee joined Rachelle in 1999 and spent several years producing artwork for literacy materials.
+She spent two years working as a cook at a New Tribes Mission training center in England.
+She has served as food service manager at Bible camps in Wisconsin and Michigan, and worked in the finance department at a bank.
+She married in 2019.
+Her husband is a mathematics professor; they live in Georgia.